top of page

 fullsizeoutput_8ed.jpeg

-Mark Miller plays soprano and tenor saxophones, flute, alto flute, bass flute, and shakuhachi, the bamboo flute traditionally associated with Japanese Zen Buddhism.
+Mark Miller plays soprano and tenor saxophones, flute, bass clarinet and shakuhachi, the Japanese bamboo flute traditionally associated with Zen Buddhism.

-He has performed and recorded with a wide variety of improvising artists including Art Lande, Tuck and Patti, David Darling, Paul McCandless, Native American flutist R. Carlos Nakai, Tibetan flutist Nawang Khechog, and poets Anne Waldman and Allen Ginsberg.
+He has performed and recorded with a variety of improvising artists including Art Lande, Tuck and Patti, David Darling, Paul McCandless, Valerie Carter, Native American flutist R. Carlos Nakai, Tibetan flutist Nawang Khechog, and poets Anne Waldman and Allen Ginsberg.

-Mark holds an M.F.A. degree in jazz performance from California Institute of the Arts and is currently a core professor in Naropa University’s School of the Arts, where he teaches musicianship, improvisation, jazz history and the Contemplative Learning Seminar.
+Mark holds an M.F.A. degree in jazz performance from California Institute of the Arts and is currently Emeritus Professor of Music at Naropa University.

 Photo by Jack Sasson